pvandervelde/mindvortex/src/posts/2100-01-01-Immutable-infrastructure-for-build-systems.md

 discussed what a software development pipeline is and what the [most](Software-development-pipeline-Design-accuracy.html) [important](Software-development-pipeline-Design-performance.html) [characteristics](Software-development-pipeline-Design-resilience.html) [are](Software-development-pipeline-Design-flexibility.html).
-From those posts one might be able to draw the conclusion that the pipeline is an important tool for a development team.
-Given that the pipeline can be used during the large majority of the development, test and release process it seems fairly sensible to say that the services and resources in the pipeline are critical to the ability of the development teams to deliver their software.
-This means that for a software company the build and deployment pipeline infrastructure should be considered critical infrastructure because without it the development team will be more limited in their ability to perform their tasks.
+Given that the pipeline is used during the large majority of the development, test and release process it is fair to say that for a software company the build and deployment pipeline infrastructure should be considered critical infrastructure because without it the development team will be more limited in their ability to perform their tasks.
 Note that at no stage should any specific tool, including the pipeline, be the single point of failure.
 More on how to reduce the dependency on CI systems and the pipeline will follow in another post.

-Just like any other piece of infrastructure the development pipeline will need to be updated and improved on a regular basis, either to fix issues, patch security bugs or to add new features that will make the development team more productive.
+Just like any other piece of infrastructure the development pipeline will need to be updated and improved on a regular basis, either to fix bugs, patch security issues or to add new features that will make the development team more productive.
 Because the pipeline falls in the cricital infrastructure category it is important to keep disturbances to a minimum while performing these changes.
 There are two main parts to providing (nearly) continuous service while still providing improvements and updates.
-The first is to ensure that the changes are tracked and tested properly, the second is to deploy the exact changes to the production system in a way that no or minimal interuptions occur.
-A sensible approach to the first part is to follow a solid software development process so that the changes are controlled, verified and monitored.
-This again can be achieved by creating infrastructure resources completely from information stored in source control, i.e. using [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code), making the resources as [immutable](https://thenewstack.io/a-brief-look-at-immutable-infrastructure-and-why-it-is-such-a-quest/) as [possible](https://twitter.com/jezhumble/status/970334897544900609) and performing automated tests
+The first is to ensure that the changes are tracked and tested properly, the second is to deploy the exact changes that were tested to the production system in a way that no or minimal interruptions occur.
+A sensible approach to the first part is to follow a solid software development process so that the changes are controlled, verified and monitored which can be achieved by creating infrastructure resources completely from information stored in source control, i.e. using [infrastructure-as-code](https://en.wikipedia.org/wiki/Infrastructure_as_code), making the resources as [immutable](https://thenewstack.io/a-brief-look-at-immutable-infrastructure-and-why-it-is-such-a-quest/) as [possible](https://twitter.com/jezhumble/status/970334897544900609) and performing automated tests